mediachain/mediachain/docs/kittengrad.md

 The proposal phase ends for a transactor once it has received proposals or endorsements by all other transactors.
-Transactors that have failed to propose or endorse within a reasonable timeout, are considered failed and ignored for the rest of the round.
-This is a local decision that is made independently by each transactor.
+Transactors that have failed to propose or endorse within a reasonable timeout, are considered failed.
+When there are perceived failures, the transactor aborts the commit early and triggers failure recovery to re-ascertain network membership.

 #### Voting